 Farm Focus: The Buzz with Bees Pt 1

 Spring is synonymous with blooming flowers and where there are blooming flowers there are bees!
-And while most people think of European honey bees, we work hard to make the farm a hospitable place for all sorts of bees, especially those native to California who are an important part of pollination in our orchard.
+And while most people think of European honey bees, we work hard to make the farm a hospitable place for all sorts of bees, especially those native for California who are an important part of pollination in our orchard.

 If you have ever come out to visit us you have seen how Frog Hollow Farm is the odd-farm-out when it comes to the surrounding farmland.
 Many of our neighbors practice some form of conventional monoculture, meaning they grow one crop in big fields using conventional (non-organic) methods to fertilize and manage pests.
 As a result, most of these farms have barren ground around their crops with no weeds or wildflowers.
 Frog Hollow Farm, on the other hand, has massive amounts of cover crops growing on the ground between our trees and native plants scattered on the edges of our orchards.
 Conventional farms might see these other plants as competition for their crops but we know that they can serve us, both as a mulch to help keep precious water in the ground and to help provide food and shelter to the many bees that help pollinate our fruit trees each spring.